WRITING FOR WELLBEING

 The Honest Self

 We are made up of our memories but we also know that our memories can fade and distort, and also torment or console us.
 In this session we look at how to access faded memories and identify their truth content – both factual and emotional - through writing.
-We examine how to acknowledge and accept the blur between memory and imagination, and employ them both in our writing.
+We examine the blur between memory and imagination, and learn how to employ them both in our writing.

 Next four-part online course - October 24 to November 14